Kong/docs.konghq.com/app/konnect/dev-portal/audit-logging/webhook.md

     {{site.konnect_short_name}} will send this string in the `Authorization` header of requests to that endpoint.
 For example, if you are setting up the webhook for Splunk, you could provide a Splunk access token: `"authorization":"Splunk example-token12234352535235"`.
     * `log_format`: The output format of each log message.
 Can be `cef` or `json`.
     * `name`: A unique human-readable name to identify this destination.
     * `skip_ssl_verification`: (Optional) Set to `true` to skip SSL verification of the host endpoint when delivering payloads.
-We recommend only using this when using self-signed SSL certificates in a non-production environment as this can subject you to man-in-the-middle and other attacks.
+We recommend skipping SSL verification only when using self-signed SSL certificates in a non-production environment as this can subject you to man-in-the-middle and other attacks.

     If the request is successful, you will receive a `200` response code, and a response body containing the webhook's configuration details.
 Be sure to save the audit log destination `id` for the next step.